bittypestudio/unicima/README.md

 ## User Guide

-For detailed instructions on how to install and use the Unicima, please refer to the `user_guide.md`.
+For detailed instructions on how to install and use the Unicima, please refer to the `user_guide.pdf`.

 ---